tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 * File out the inner circle of the 3-legged holder so that the lens will fit entirely inside it without "clamping" it to the lens board.
-* The the legs on the three-legged holder are arrange with two of the legscloser together.
+* The legs on the three-legged holder are arranged with two of the legs closer together.
 The section with the two closer together faces "forward" to the entrance of the filter holder.
 * Assume the filter holder will fit "side ways", that is, rather than the filters going in the front facing you, they go in from the left hand side, so we'll arrange for the two closer legs to be to the left of the lens hole.
-This makes it easier to use the aperturen opening preview arm.
+This makes it easier to use the aperture opening preview arm.
 * Cut out the long section that will be  toward the back of the lens board, this makes it easier to fit the 3-legged holder when the lens is already mounted to the lens board.
 The gap makes room for 3 legged arm to slide on without